oracle-livelabs/goldengate/ggs-common/building-blocks/tasks/adb/05-create-deployment.md

     ![GoldenGate Overview page](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/01-02-ggs-overview.png " ")

 3. You may need to select a compartment.
-Under List Scope, from the Compartment dropdown, expand the root compartment, and then select the compartment associated with your username.
+Beside Applied filter, from the Compartment dropdown, expand the root compartment, and then select the compartment associated with your username.
 For example, if your LiveLab username is LL1234-user, expand root, expand LiveLabs, and then select the compartment **LL1234-COMPARTMENT**.

     > **Tip:** You can find your Username in the Workshop instruction's **View Login Info**.